Editing, Layout and Publishing – ENGL 600

 Course Requirements Checklist

-The student will write an autobiographical essay of at least 5,000 words that focuses on the student’s faith journey.
+The student will write an autobiographical essay of a minimum 4,000 words that focuses on the student’s faith journey.
 The paper does not require any sources outside of the student’s range of experience; however, the student may reference short passages from inspired readings.
 The narrative in this assignment will be used in subsequent assignments and integrated with images, graphics, and multi-media where appropriate.

-Using Google Docs and Google Drive, the student will work in an assigned group to make editing and revision suggestions to the Original Essays of the other group members.
+Using Google Docs and Google Drive, the student will work in an assigned group to make editing and revision suggestions to the Faith Journey Assignment of the other group members.

-Using Google Docs and Google Drive, the student will collaborate with peers to merge individual Original Essays into a working master file that will serve as the Group E-Book – Draft.
+Using Google Docs and Google Drive, the student will collaborate with peers to merge individual Faith Journey Assignments into a working master file that will serve as the Group eBook Manuscript.

-Using Google Docs and Google Drive, the student will work with his/her group to revise the Group E-Book – Draft and submit the final PDF.
+Using Google Docs and Google Drive, the student will work with his/her group to revise the Group eBook Publication assignment.

 Peer Evaluations (2)

-The student will complete a peer evaluation document in 2 parts: a self-critique of his/her contributions to the Group E-Book project, and critiques of each group member’s contributions to the Group E-Book project.
+The student will complete two peer evaluations, the First Peer Evaluation and the Second Peer Evaluation.
+Each peer evaluation will be completed in two parts: a self-critique of his/her contributions to the Group eBook project, and critiques of each group member’s contributions to the Group eBook project.